ShalConnects/Balanze/src/lib/toastUsage.md

 ## Overview

-This enhanced toast notification system provides a unified, customizable, and context-aware notification experience for the FinTech application.
+This enhanced toast notification system provides a unified, customizable, and context-aware notification experience for the Balanze application.
 It replaces the inconsistent use of different toast libraries with a single, powerful system.

 ## Features